agency-ai-solutions/n8n-nodes-agencii/README.md

 ### 0.1.0 (Initial Release)

-- ✨ Initial implementation of Agencii Chat Response API integration
+- ✨ Initial implementation of Agencii.ai Platform integration for n8n
-- 🚀 Support for two core operations:
+- 🚀 Support for **Get Response** operation: Send messages to your agency-swarm powered agencies
-  - **Get Response**: Single completion with optional chat reuse
-  - **Create New Chat**: Explicit chat session initialization
-- 🔐 Secure API authentication with Bearer tokens
+- 🔐 Secure API authentication via Integration ID (routes to specific agency)
+- 🤖 Direct integration with agency-swarm infrastructure on Agencii.ai
 - 📊 Token usage statistics and metadata in responses
-- 🎛️ Advanced options: model selection, temperature control, max tokens
+- 💬 Session management for multi-turn conversations with agencies
 - 📝 Comprehensive documentation and workflow examples

 ## License